luazhizhan/CSC1009-ATM-CLI/README.md

 ## About The Project

-This is an Automated Teller Machine (ATM) CLI application build with Java.
-The objective of this project is to apply concepts from Object Oriented Programming (OOP) taught in this module.
-Based on our research and personal experience with ATM, we have implemented serveral key features on this ATM CLI application.
-They are
+This is an Automated Teller Machine (ATM) CLI application built with Java.
+The objective of this assignment was to apply Object Oriented Programming (OOP) concepts that were taught in this module.
+Based on our research and personal experience with ATMs, we have implemented the following key ATM features of our application.
+There are

 1. Cash Withdrawal
 2. Cash Deposit